chipxsd/stream-based-sync/stream-based-sync.md

         }

         private func enqueue(event: Event) {
-            // Put the events on queue for later publication. self.queuedEvents.append(event)
+            // Put the new event on queue for later publication. self.queuedEvents.append(event)
         }